[Skip to Content]

 • helps prevent heart disease and diabetes

-• may lower the chances of getting some types of cancer
+• may lower the chances of getting some kinds of cancer

-One way to estimate how much fiber your child needs is to take your child's age and add 5 or 10 to it.
+One way to estimate how much fiber older kids need is to take their age and add 5 or 10 to it.
 For example:

-• whole grains, such as 100% whole-wheat bread, brown rice, and oatmeal
+• whole grains, like 100% whole-wheat bread, brown rice, and oatmeal

-• cooked dried beans, such as black beans, lentils, and split peas
+• cooked dried beans, like black beans, lentils, and split peas

 • nuts and seeds